 - Headaches and Muscle Spasms

 For instance, in one Florida case an accident victim testified to experiencing pain and soreness, headaches, and discomfort not only during the first three months after the accident happened but long afterwards.
 In fact, some 3 and ½ years later, the victim still had to deal with them.

-As a result, the accident victim’s life was compromised.
+Due to the drivers negligence, the accident victim’s life was compromised.
 There were certain things that weren’t an option in activity and lifestyle because of these headaches and spasms.

-Result?
+What was the result?
 The court held that the victim’s testimony was sufficient evidence to prove her right to seek damages under Florida Car Accident Compensation Law.
 Mighty Nat’l Exterminators, Inc. v.
 Powers, 434 So.2d 361 (Fla.
 Dist.
 Ct.
 App.
 1983)